undernewmanagement/3cosystem/README.md

 ## Run database migrations
 There is a `Makefile` task-runner to help you run database migrations and load fixtures.

-  - `make migrate` will run Django `manage.py makemigrations && manage.py migrate`
+  - `make migrate` will run Django `manage.py makemigrations && manage.py migrate` (this will load countries, cities, and their long, lat)
   - `make fixtures` will run Django load fixtures into a newly provisioned database

-`manage.py loaddata fixtures/geography.json` (this will load countries, cities, and their long, lat)